matty-plumski/SNAP_decisions/content/authors/AnneHasse/_index.md

 ---
 # Display name
-title: Yvette Perrot
+title: Anne Haase
 # Username (this should match the folder name)
 authors:
--  WantingJiao
+-  AnneHaase

 # Is this the primary user of the site?
 superuser: false